lonekorean/wordpress-export-to-markdown/README.md

 npx wordpress-export-to-markdown --post-folders=false --prefix-date=true
 ```

-The questions, and their command line arguments, are given below.
+The questions are given below, including a snippet for each one showing its command line argument set to its default value.

 ### Path to WordPress export file?